OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

   * Display the offer directly with the discounted prices.
   * Show the discount only in the shopping cart.

-    Example: You want to display the discount type ‘free gift’ in the shopping cart and not in the item overview or on the details page (see :ref:`operation/discounts/item-as-discount:Create free item as discount`).
+    Example: You want to display the discount type ‘free item’ in the shopping cart and not in the item overview or on the details page (see :ref:`operation/discounts/product-as-add-on:Creating free items as a discount`).

-    For more information, see step :ref:`Determine placement <Determine discount placement>` (under :ref:`operation/discounts/discounts:Create and manage discounts`).
+    For more information, see step :ref:`Determine placement <Discount-placement-determination>` (under :ref:`operation/discounts/discounts:Creating and managing discounts`).

 * Activate multiple discounts simultaneously in your OXID eShop if required.
 If the conditions are met, they will be applied in the shopping cart.